TableReport#

 '\n<div id="report_...-wrapper" hidden>\n <template id="report_...'

-Advanced configuration: you can add custom column filters that will appear in the report’s dropdown menu.
+Advanced configuration: you can add custom column filters that will appear in the report’s dropdown menu, allowing you to select a subset of columns to display in the report.

 >>> filters = {